anshumanpattnaik/python-flask-microservices/README.md

 ## Python Flask Microservices
-The idea behind this application is to demonstrate microservices architecture of today's modern system.
-In this demo i have tried to show the basic microservices REST-API concepts of a tech & entertainment industry (i.e Netflix), and if we look at the system design of Netflix, it runs around more than 10,000+ microservices to manage the entire system, so in system-design it's quite important to understand this concept.
+The idea behind this application is to demonstrate the microservices architecture of today's modern system.
+In this demo, I have tried to show the basic microservices REST-API concepts of a tech & entertainment industry (i.e Netflix), and if we look at the system design of Netflix, it runs around more than 10,000+ microservices to manage the entire system, so in system-design, it's quite important to understand this concept.

 <img src="screenshots/Netflix_Microservices.png"/>

 ## Technical Overview
-The Proof of Concept written using python and it uses flask web framework to define the routes, and to store the data in the server it uses mongodb database.
+The Proof of Concept written using python and it uses a flask web framework to define the routes, and to store the data in the server it uses mongodb database.

-In this project you will find there are three different types of microservices.
+In this project, you will find there are three different types of microservices.

 1. Users
 2. Movies
 3. Trending Now

+### Swagger API Documentation
+The Swagger API docs can be accessible via [http://127.0.0.1:5000/api/docs](http://127.0.0.1:5000/api/docs) and to test the API endpoints you need to authorize yourself using your jwt access token.

 <img src="screenshots/swagger.png"/>